oracle-devrel/cd3-automation-toolkit/README.md

 The toolkit transforms input data from Excel files into Terraform files, enabling seamless creation of infrastructure in OCI.

-**CD3 isn't just about creation!!!** ⬅️ Reverse engineer existing infrastructure back into Excel and gain complete control over your OCI resources lifecycle.
+**CD3 isn't just about creation!!!** ⬅️ Reverse engineer existing infrastructure back into Excel and IaC(terraform) to gain complete control over your OCI resources lifecycle.

 📜 The generated Terraform code can be used by the OCI Resource Manager or can be integrated into organization's existing Devops CI/CD ecosystem.